Queen's Royal Hussars: History

 On return from Afghanistan in 2012 the regiment was called on to support the security for the London Olympic Games.
 The remainder of the year was used to return to the armoured role.
 2013 saw C Squadron training with 5 Rifles on Exercise Bavarian Charger, mounted on Challenger 2.
 The Queen's Royal Hussars Battlegroup, comprising sub-units from 5 Rifles and 1 PWRR deployed on Exercise Prairie Thunder 2 between July and August 2013.

 In June 2014, the regiment deployed C Squadron to Operation Herrick 20 in Afghanistan, as the Warthog Group.
 This role involved crewing Warthog armoured tracked vehicles and operating with dismounted infantry from 5 RIFLES to disrupt insurgents in Helmand during the draw down of British troops from Camp Bastion.
 They were the last British combat units on the ground in Helmand.

-The regiment moved to Tidworth with 20 Armoured Infantry Brigade, forming the senior of three Type 56 heavy armoured regiments of British Army's Reactive Force, in 2019.
+The regiment moved to Tidworth from Germany with 20 Armoured Infantry Brigade, forming the senior of three heavy armoured regiments of British Army's Reactive Force, in 2019.
+It was the last British tank regiment to leave Germany.

+The Queen's Royal Hussars (QRH) took lead of NATO's enhanced Forward Presence (eFP) Battlegroup Estonia in March 2023.

+In January 2025 they became one of the first regiments to be outfitted with the new Ajax armoured fighting vehicle.

 Organisation

-The regiment is equipped with 56 Challenger 2 tanks.
-In addition the Regiment also fields a squadron with a close reconnaissance troop mounted in eight FV107 Scimitars.
+The regiment comes under the direct command of 20th Armoured Brigade Combat Team, itself part of the 3rd (UK) Division, the British Army's only armoured division.